-Ramsey Ali, Corporate Secretary and General Counsel, Slate Asset Management L.P.
-Mr. Ali has been Secretary and General Counsel of Slate since 2013.
+Ramsey Ali, Corporate Secretary and General Counsel, Slate Canada.
+Mr. Ali has been Secretary and General Counsel of the REIT since 2013.
 Prior to 2013, Mr. Ali was General Counsel of a leading Canadian infrastructure and real estate investment and development firm, where he managed the structuring, negotiation and arrangement of over C\$1.5 billion dollars in committed project financing and millions more in real estate construction and/or mortgage financing.
 Mr. Ali received a Bachelor of Commerce Degree from the University of Guelph, a Juris Doctor degree from the University of Toronto, Faculty of Law and is a member of the Law Society of Ontario and Canadian Bar Association.

-Lisa Rowe, Senior Vice President, Finance and Taxation, Slate Asset Management L.P.
-Ms. Rowe joined Slate as Senior Vice President, Finance and Taxation in 2013.
+Lisa Rowe, Senior Vice President, Finance and Taxation, Slate Canada.
+Ms. Rowe joined the REIT as Senior Vice President, Finance and Taxation in 2013.
 Ms. Rowe has primary responsibility for tax planning, reporting and structuring.
-Prior to 2013, Ms. Rowe was a Senior Tax Manager for 12 years at Deloitte LLP.
+Prior to 2013, Ms. Rowe was a Senior Tax Manager at Deloitte LLP.
 The focus of her professional practice was on real estate transactions, asset management and mergers and acquisitions of public and private companies.
 Ms. Rowe received a Bachelor of Business Administration from York University and is a Chartered Accountant and Chartered Professional Accountant.